avaughn271/CLUES2/README.md

 ## (1) Obtain Input Files

 The user will need to process their input data to generate a sample of ancient genotypes and/or a set of samples of coalescence times.
+We offer conversion scripts from 2 ARG-inference methods: Relate and SINGER.

+## Relate
 If you wish to use Relate to infer ARGs, we provide a script (RelateToCLUES.py) to convert the output of Relate importance sampling for the marginal tree at a given SNP.
 Please see the documentation of Relate (https://myersgroup.github.io/relate/) [[Speidel, *et al.* Nat.
 Gen. 2019]](https://www.nature.com/articles/s41588-019-0484-x), specifically the "Sample branch lengths" functionality.
 Use option "--format n" and set "--first_bp" and "--last_bp" to both be equal to the basepair position of your SNP of interest.
 We provide a script "RelateToCLUES.py" to convert the output file of this step to the input for CLUES2.

 ```bash
 $ python PATH/RelateToCLUES.py